jsoref/thorium/api/docs/src/users/searching_results.md

 the home page.
 Thorium uses the [Lucene syntax](https://www.elastic.co/guide/en/kibana/current/lucene-query.html) for search queries.
 It is also important to remember that documents are searched for a single group at a time.
-This means that for a document to be returned all search parametes must be met by at least one group.
+This means that for a document to be returned all search parameters must be met by at least one group.

 The following are some examples: